 That meal will then be mapped onto your sugar levels, with a two hour data summary included.
 The picture above is from my homemade pizza night, along with an adult beverage and a breakdown of what happened inside my body during the two hours after I started eating.

 I logged my meals as I began them as opposed to ending them, I don’t know if there is a right or wrong, but that was my method.
 I’m not super interested in tracking my macros, so I didn’t, but was pretty interested in seeing my blood glucose data.

 As you can see, I took a picture of my meal, and then the app did the rest.
 It waited two hours from when I entered the meal and then found my lowest glucose level, my highest glucose level, the difference or Delta between the two, and also the AUC or area under the curve with a lower number being better than a higher number.

 So instead of sticking my finger with a needle every fifteen minutes after a meal to accurately track my sugar levels, this app did all the work for me!
 Except for eating, I got to do that all on my own.

 Would I order one again, or sign up for monthly delivery?
-If I were diabetic I think I would.
+If I were diabetic, absolutely.
 I would imagine seeing the real time numbers showing how my diet alters my blood sugar levels, and exactly how high or low my glucose is would be virtually priceless.